Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Praesignis Certificates of Completion.md

 - Basic prompt engineering tips to get better results

 ---
-It gave me the confidence to start working on my own AI projects and understand what’s happening under the hood.
+This certificates gave me the confidence to start working on my own AI projects and understand what’s happening under the hood.
 Great stepping stone before diving into heavier certifications.

 ---
 Contacts: